CebolaLab/RNA-seq/README.md

 genes.length.gc=read.table('gencode-v35-gene-length-gc.txt',sep='\t')
 ```

 At this stage, technical replicates can be combined.
 This is typically achieved by summing the counts.
-In this example, there are three groups:
+There are three groups in the below example:

 ```R
 #Create a list with the samples names (samples[,2]) by group (samples[,3])